ersanchez/openbsd-router-guide/guide.md

 NOTE: DNS (unbound) needs to be configured before anything will work

-* Create the file `/etc/sysclt.conf` if it does not already exist
+* Create the file `/etc/sysclt.conf` if it does not already exist and add the following:

-* Add the following: **`net.inet.ip.forwarding=1`**
+	**`net.inet.ip.forwarding=1`**

-4. Kick start the networking again.
+4. Kickstart the networking again.

 	`# /bin/sh /etc/netstart`

-5. Test pinging from a client to the OpenBSD internal and external interfaces
+5. Test pinging from a local LAN client to the OpenBSD internal and external interfaces

 ### Configuration - DHCP Server ###